 The lower price bracket often favoured by investors is impacted by LVR restrictions, banks tightening lending standards, and slightly higher interest rates.

-If you’re one of the 11,000 Tauranga landlords, myRent can help to manage and advertise your property. myRent offers simplified, flexible, intuitive property management for only a 1% fee and Tauranga property advertising on myRent, Trade Me, realestate.co.nz, OneRoof, Homes.co.nz and myRent and for a one-off fee of $50, and Trade Me and Homes.co.nz listings for an extra $140.
+If you’re one of the 11,000 Tauranga landlords, myRent can help to manage and advertise your property. myRent offers simplified, flexible, intuitive property management for only $15 per month and Tauranga property advertising on myRent, realestate.co.nz, OneRoof, Facebook, Trovit and myRent and for a one-off fee of $50, and Trade Me and Homes.co.nz listings for an extra $140.